sa-tre/satre-specification/docs/source/standard.md

 :name: tab-end-user-accelerators
 * - Statement
   - Guidance
-* - A TRE should provide access to accelerators such as GPUs if required by users.
+* - A TRE should be able to provide access to accelerators such as GPUs if required by users.
-  - GPUs and pother accelerators are commonly used in machine learning and other computationally intensive research.
+  - GPUs and other accelerators are commonly used in machine learning and other computationally intensive research.
     TREs should make it clear to users whether GPUs and other resources are available whilst projects are being assessed.
 ```